Tips for Living in a Small Space with Kids

 It’s easy to become attached to the things that your baby has outgrown.
 But if you don’t have a need for it and you're living in an apartment with a baby, I say sell it!
 I wanted to try a Jumperoo but knew that with such little space, it needed to be something she loved.
 I felt more at ease by purchasing one for $20 on Facebook Marketplace and then selling it when she had outgrown it.

 I also knew I wouldn’t feel guilty if she didn’t like it and it didn’t have to sit in my living room after she was done with it!
 I do live in a very populated area where Facebook Marketplace is always popping, so I realize it could be different for other cities.

 4. Organize and purge.

 This one seems like a no-brainer but it’s crazy how much I seem to accumulate every time I do a deep clean.
 I set a reoccurring Google calendar reminder for once a season to do a big clean out.
 I only keep things that have a function and place to belong.
 Not because “someday” I’ll use it.
 There is likely someone who could use it now, and if you read tip #3, it’s pretty easy to score some cash and have it picked up ASAP!

-I also got very creative with organizational bins and storage solutions for our closets to maximize every inch of space.
+Living in an apartment with a baby also takes a little more organization.
+I usually get very creative with organizational bins and storage solutions for our closets to maximize every inch of space.
 I am definitely one of those people who gets a thrill when walking into The Container Store.
 I’d love to hear any of your organizational tips for tight spaces with kiddos too!